 PLUS – Referrals from these clients AND the 68 hot leads which are the names, emails & phone numbers of people who booked but didn’t show up.

-So as you can see, by investing your marketing budget in a highly targeted advertising system, rather than throwing your money away on ‘hope marketing’ tactics, you will very quickly be able to reduce the number of work intensive one off appointments and build a solid customer base of loyal clients who return for repeat appointments over the long term.
+So as you can see, by investing your marketing budget in a highly targeted advertising system, rather than throwing your money away on ‘hope marketing’ tactics, you will very quickly be able to generate new appointments and increase sales.

-To find out how you can get similar results for your own business by implementing my targeted online advertising system – click the button below
+To find out how you can get similar results for your own business by implementing our targeted online advertising system – click the button below